bewersdorflab/salvaged-fluorescence/README.md

     - 200 fps
     - 642 nm laser at 15 kW/cm2
     - only the lower objective was used to collect the fluorescence

+# Testing enviroments
+  - Microsoft Windows 10 64-bit
+  - Matlab 2017b
+  - NVIDIA GeForce GTX 1080 Ti
+  - CUDA v4.2

+# Run time
+  - Conventional_fitting.m: 35 seconds
+  - example1.m: 11 seconds
+  - example2.m: 115 seconds

+# Expected output
+  - Conventional_fitting.m: this script saves the fitting result as "data_example1.mat"
+  - example1.m: this script will display a scatter plot showing the intensity of of single molecules in the conventional and ssalvaged fluorescence channels.
+The plot is similar to Figure 1D in the manuscript.
+  - example2.m: this script will display a bined 2D intensity histogram of AF647 and CF660C (similar to Supplementary Figure S4G) and the overlaid image of ER and microtubules (the same data shown in Supplementary Figure S13D).

 # Contact
 For any questions / comments about this software, please contact [Bewersdorf Lab](http://www.bewersdorflab.org/).